MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 ## Check files

-After downloading all of the prerequisites and the RServerSetup, you should have all of these files:
+After downloading prerequisites and the R Server installer, you should have all of these files:

     vcredist_x64.exe ** redistributable for Visual Studio 2013 C++
     vc_redist.x64.exe ** redistributable for Visual Studio 2015 C++